Chocolate Cookie Dough Fudge Recipe

 I’ve combined two of the best things in life: chocolate and cookie dough.
 This Chocolate Cookie Dough Fudge recipe will have you drooling in no time!
 No candy thermometer needed!

 Click HERE to save recipe to Pinterest!

 Every once in awhile I find myself coming home from the grocery store with random items.
-A box of Noodle-Roni, a can of spaghettios, or a package of refrigerated cookie dough.
+A box of Noodle-Roni, a can of spaghettios and meatballs, or a package of refrigerated cookie dough.

 While I normally am in the “from scratch” camp, I do occasionally give in to packaged foods.
 And if I’m being honest…there are a few things from childhood that I love!

 For example: Bologna.
 I love it.
 I buy it maybe once every couple years…but oh man, yum.
 Take a piece of toast with butter, toss your bologna in the microwave for about 15 seconds and then on top of the toast.

 Good grief I should be ashamed of myself for admitting this!